kkonstantinidis/ByzShield/README.md

 # Requirements

 We will be working with Python 2 for the local machine (to execute the bash scripts which configure the remote cluster and initiate training/testing) and with Python 3 for the remote cluster of PS/worker nodes (to execute the actual training/testing).
 We recommend using an Anaconda (tested with 2020.02) environment in both cases.
+Below, we have reported the exact version of each module that worked for us, however your mileage may vary.

 ## Prereqisites/Anaconda installation (both local and remote)
 ```sh